cuga-rajal/translator/README.md

 speaking in the target language, or if the translation service doesn't recognize the language.

-5) When others speak in local chat (not the HUD owner) the phrases are sent for translation in the reverse direction.
+5) When other people speak in local chat, the phrases are sent for translation in the reverse direction.
 Chat messages are translated from the target language to the source language.
 The translated phrase is then sent to the HUD owner's local chat with llOwnerSay(), so only the HUD owner sees it.
 If the translated phrase is the same as the original, it will not be sent to local chat.

 6) There is an optional Gesture that can be used with the translator.
 Use the dialog button "Get Gesture" to copy it to your inventory.